Explainer: Rising U.S. inflation and what it means for markets

 (Reuters) - U.S. financial markets have been roiled recently by something neither the economy nor investors have had to contend with for the better part of a decade: concerns they may soon have to reckon with rising inflation.

-What exactly is inflation, aside from a rise in prices for goods and services, and why is it having such a strong effect on markets?
+What exactly is inflation, aside from a rise in prices for goods and services, and why is it having such a strong influence on markets?

 Inflation is measured in a number of ways by various government agencies, and as long as the economy continues to expand it will be a consideration for markets.

-Investors will get the latest inflation data on Wednesday with January's Consumer Price Index and on Thursday with the monthly Producer Price Index.
+Investors will get the latest inflation data on Thursday with the monthly Producer Price Index.

 WHAT IS INFLATION AND HOW IS IT MEASURED?